algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 "batterie" is not a typo, this is a french company that named their variable in french.

-We have no way to try the SIM800L as our hardware is non functional. as such we should keep the original setup and protocol:
+We have no way to try the SIM800L as our hardware is non functional. as such we should mostly keep the original setup and protocol:

 Setup
 ```cpp